-Each envelope mailed to a Record Owner shall include, in addition to the notice of hearing and the assessment ballot or ballots respecting the parcel or parcels of that Record Owner, a self-addressed, return envelope by which the Record Owner may mail completed assessment ballots to the City Clerk.
+C. Each envelope mailed to a Record Owner shall include, in addition to the notice of hearing and the assessment ballot or ballots respecting the parcel or parcels of that Record Owner, a self-addressed, return envelope by which the Record Owner may mail completed assessment ballots to the City Clerk.
 The return envelope shall be marked in such manner as shall be determined by the City Clerk so as to inform staff in the City Clerk’s office that it contains an assessment ballot and should therefore remain unopened prior to the close of the public hearing for the subject assessment district.

-In the event that, for any reason, a return envelope containing an assessment ballot is opened prior to the close of the public hearing, the envelope shall be re-sealed immediately and in such manner as will assure that the contents of the assessment ballot shall remain concealed until the close of the public hearing.
+D. In the event that, for any reason, a return envelope containing an assessment ballot is opened prior to the close of the public hearing, the envelope shall be re-sealed immediately and in such manner as will assure that the contents of the assessment ballot shall remain concealed until the close of the public hearing.

-Mailing of the notices of hearing and assessment ballots shall be completed not less than 45 days prior to the date of the public hearing, and the City Clerk (or other person designated to serve the functions of the City Clerk) shall complete a certificate of mailing, evidencing compliance with the requirements of Section 4 and Section 53753 with respect to such mailing.
+E. Mailing of the notices of hearing and assessment ballots shall be completed not less than forty-five (45) days prior to the date of the public hearing, and the City Clerk (or other person designated to serve the functions of the City Clerk) shall complete a certificate of mailing, evidencing compliance with the requirements of Section 4 and Section 53753 with respect to such mailing.

-E. COMPLETION OF ASSESSMENT BALLOTS
+V. COMPLETION OF ASSESSMENT BALLOTS

-Who may complete an assessment ballot?
+A. Who may complete an assessment ballot?

 An Assessment Ballot may be completed by the Record Owner of the parcel to be assessed or by an authorized representative of the Record Owner.
-For purposes of this paragraph E(1), the term “Record Owner” shall be deemed to include the following:
+For purposes of this subsection A, the term “Record Owner” shall be deemed to include the following:

-a. a person meeting the definition of “Record Owner” as set forth in Section 53750 of the Government Code;
+1. A person meeting the definition of “Record Owner” as set forth in Section 53750;

-b. any person who is shown as a transferee of title to the subject parcel on a copy of a recorded grant deed or similar instrument of conveyance of title, as established by a copy of such instrument submitted with the Assessment Ballot which is completed by such person; and
+2. Any person who is shown as a transferee of title to the subject parcel on a copy of a recorded grant deed or similar instrument of conveyance of title, as established by a copy of such instrument submitted with the Assessment Ballot which is completed by such person; and

-c. an authorized representative of a person qualifying as a Record Owner pursuant to the foregoing subparagraphs (a) or (b), as established by documentation submitted with the Assessment Ballot which is completed by the authorized representative.
+3. An authorized representative of a person qualifying as a Record Owner pursuant to the aformentioned subparagraphs (1) or (2), as established by documentation submitted with the Assessment Ballot which is completed by the authorized representative.

 If the Record Owner of the parcel is a partnership, joint tenancy, or tenancy in common, an Assessment Ballot may be completed by any of the general partners, joint tenants, or tenants in common.
 If there are multiple Record Owners of a parcel, an Assessment Ballot may be completed by any one of the multiple Record Owners.

-Except as provided in the following paragraph E(2) for the circumstance of multiple Record Owners of a parcel, only one Assessment Ballot may be completed for each parcel.
+Except as provided in the following subsection B for the circumstance of multiple Record Owners of a parcel, only one Assessment Ballot may be completed for each parcel.

-Multiple-owner assessment ballots
+B. Multiple-owner assessment ballots

 If a parcel has multiple Record Owners, any one of them may request the City Clerk to provide Multiple-Owner Assessment Ballots to all of the owners of the parcel.